vuejs/vuex/docs/en/testing.md

 ### Testing Mutations

 Mutations are very straightforward to test, because they are just functions that completely rely on their arguments.
-One trick is that if you are using ES2015 modules and put your mutations inside your `store.js` file, in addition to the default export, you can also export the mutations as a named export:
+One trick is that if you are using ES2015 modules and put your mutations inside your `store.js` file, in addition to the default export, you should also export the mutations as a named export:

 ``` js
 const state = { ... }